 - Remember the purpose of your speech.
 Your purpose is to introduce the speaker to the audience AND the audience to the speaker.

 - Use your introduction to prepare the audience for the type of speech which will follow.
 For example, if the speech is on hurricane preparedness, use your introduction to settle the audience into a serious mood.

 - Know your speech well – but don’t learn it by heart!
 Because you’re introducing the speaker, the audience will believe that you know him well, so you have to sound natural.
 Apart from that, you are the bridge between him and the audience.

 - Get a bio from the speaker however well you think you know her.
 In addition, do double-check key facts on the day of the event.
-Nothing threatens a speaker’s cool like having to correct information before she speaks.
+Nothing threatens a guest speaker’s cool like having to correct information before she gets into her speech..

 - Include only information that is relevant to the topic of the speaker, however much details she gives you.
-Who she is married to or the name of her dog is not relevant to her speech on open heart surgery.
+For example, who she is married to or the name of her dog is not relevant to her speech on open heart surgery.

 - Keep your introduction short – 5 minutes, maximum.
 YES!
 I’ve had the unfortunate opportunity to listen to an introduction which was longer than the speech it was introducing!
 No lie.